snallapa/animations/README.md

 # Animations

-Making svg animations with css and svgs made from Tokyo Ghoul manga caps.
+Making svg animations with css and svgs (mostly Tokyo Ghoul related).
+Each folder has its own website

 ![hide gif](/gifs/hide.gif)